alexconst/alexconst.github.io/_drafts/ansible.md

 [db]
 dbserver-[a-f].example.com

-# This is how the Vagrant inventory file looks like for the Vagrant machine named 'default'
+# and this is how the Vagrant inventory file looks like for a 'default' Vagrant machine
 default ansible_ssh_host=127.0.0.1 ansible_ssh_port=2200 ansible_ssh_user='vagrant' ansible_ssh_private_key_file='/path/to/.vagrant/machines/default/virtualbox/private_key'
 ```